AkhilMenon007/CNS-Assignment/README.md

  - **RSAParameters** : This is returned from **ExportParameters** method and contains both the private and public part of the key or just the public part depending on if the parameter to ExportParameters.
 It will have both the private and public part if true is passed to ExportParameters and just the public part otherwise.
 Only the **public part** of the key is to be sent to the receiver.
 The **private part** is used for encrypting the hash.

- - **BigInteger** : The RSA exponentiation for encryption and decryption are done using the **ModPow** method of the **BigInteger** struct of C# which stores the values in *Big-Endian* representation whilst the values obtained from RSA Parameters are all in *Little-Endian* representation as an array of bytes.
-The conversion between the 2 representations is handled by **GetBigInt** helper method which converts the Little-Endian byte array to Big-Endian array with a 0 byte at the MSB representing unsigned BigInteger.
+ - **BigInteger** : The RSA exponentiation for encryption and decryption are done using the **ModPow** method of the **BigInteger** struct of C#.
+BigInteger stores the values in *Big-Endian* representation whilst the values obtained from RSA Parameters are all in *Little-Endian* representation as an array of bytes.
+The conversion between the 2 representations is handled by **GetBigInt** helper method which converts the Little-Endian byte array to Big-Endian array.
+It also appends the array with a 0 byte at the end to represent the value being stored as an unsigned BigInteger.

  - **Strings** : The byte array is converted to a [string of base64](https://en.wikipedia.org/wiki/Base64) for easy information exchange.